• About Lovely Etc.

 If you are coming over for the first time from Cherished Bliss, welcome!
 Here at Lovely Etc, I love to share ideas for working with what you have to create a space you love.

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy.
-Bring cheerful classic farmhouse style to your own Christmas tree with splashes of red, handmade farmhouse ornaments, and buffalo plaid ribbon.
-Find all of the sources and information at the link.

-Here’s what makes up our Cheerful Classic Farmhouse Christmas Tree.
+Here’s what makes up our Cheerful Classic Farmhouse Christmas Tree:

 But I just couldn’t bring myself to go buy a brand new tree when I already had a perfectly good Christmas tree.
 So instead I bought real flocking powder and flocked the tree we already had.
-It worked beautifully and still looks beautiful now, more than five years later.&n
+It worked beautifully and still looks beautiful now, more than five years later.

-Red Berries and Pinecones.
-I seriously considered buying a new Christmas tree this year.
 Even though I still love our flocked tree, I have seen some really gorgeous flocked trees that I love even more.
-And the thing they all had in common was they had gorgeous little red berries and pinecones tucked in among the branches.
+And the thing they all had in common was they had pretty little red berries and pinecones tucked in among the branches.

 Using Christmas picks to fill out an inexpensive tree for cheap.

-So again, instead of buying a whole new tree, I decided to turn the tree I already had into exactly what I wanted.
 I bought a bunch of little Christmas picks on sale and stuck them all over my Christmas tree.
 That alone made such a difference before I even added any other decorations.

 Buffalo Plaid Ribbon.
 I adore black and white buffalo plaid.
 I used this ribbon on our tree last year and I still love it just as much this year.